 In May 2012, the Board of Education announced that Dr. Heath E. Morrison would assume the leadership of the district in July.
 Dr. Morrison was superintendent in Washoe County, Nevada (Reno) and was named national superintendent of the year in 2011 by the American Association of School Administrators.

-Dr. Morrison resigned from Charlotte-Mecklenburg Schools in Nov.
-2014.
-Deputy Superintendent Ann Clark assumed all responsibilities of the superintendent position at that time.
-Clark brings a deep institutional knowledge to her role as deputy superintendent of Charlotte-Mecklenburg Schools.
-She has held a variety of teaching and administrative positions in CMS since joining the district in 1983 as a teacher of behaviorally and emotionally handicapped children at Devonshire Elementary and has served as a teacher, principal and in various administrative positions before assuming the superintendency.
+Dr. Morrison resigned in November 2014.
+Deputy Superintendent Ann Clark assumed all responsibilities of the superintendent at that time.
+In January 2015, Clark was named superintendent while the Board of Education began the search for a new leader.
+Clark joined the district in 1983 as a teacher of behaviorally and emotionally handicapped children at Devonshire Elementary and has served as a teacher, principal and in various administrative positions before assuming the superintendency.